hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/sawtooth_burrow_evm_family.rst

         int64 balance = 2;
         bytes code = 3;
         int64 nonce = 4;
+        EvmPermissions permissions = 5;
+    }

+    message EvmPermissions {
+      // Bit array where true means "has permission" and false means "doesn't have
+      // permission"
+      uint64 perms = 1;

+      // Bit array where true means "the permission has been set" and false means
+      // "the permission has not been set". uint64 set_bit = 2;
      }

     message EvmStorage {
         bytes key = 1;